Variables

 • condition: A condition for running the action.
 It can contain a boolean expression using variables or trigger events.

-• mode: Determines when the condition is checked:
+• mode: Determines when the action triggers:

 • actions: Describes actions that must be run when the condition is met.